moppi4483/acme-bind/README.md

 In the first time startup, SSL certificates generate may not working, becouse you should modify bind __named.conf__ first.
 Otherwise the certbot plugin has no permission to add TXT record into zone file for you.

-please read anbd follow the log messages to do that:
+please read and follow the log messages to do that:
 ```
 docker logs your-container-id
 ```